Nassau County Medicaid Planning Lawyer

 - Medicaid applicants over 65, with disabilities, or with visual impairments must provide certain documents.

-- With the Facilitated Enrollment for the Aged, Blind and Disabled Program, you can receive free assistance with Medicaid applications, Medicaid renewals, or Medicare cost coverage.
+- With the Facilitated Enrollment for the Aged, Blind, and Disabled Program, you can receive free assistance with Medicaid applications, Medicaid renewals, or Medicare cost coverage.

 For any further specifications, visit this page.

 Don’t let the complexities of Medicaid planning overwhelm you.
-Trust Kirshblum Taber PC to provide the expertise and support you need to secure the best possible outcomes for your loved ones.
+Trust Kirshblum Taber PC to provide the guidance and support you need to secure the best possible outcomes for your loved ones.
 Contact us today to schedule your consultation!

 Need help with Medicaid planning?
 Contact us today at (516) 908-8842 to schedule your consultation and protect your assets.